 After you’ve run a query, you can share the query’s URL with another Looker user.
 They will arrive at the same report and visualization, if any.

 When sharing URLs, keep the following things in mind:

 - When you share a URL with someone, you are sharing the query, not the actual data.
 This means that the data could change between the time you pull a report and the time your colleague pulls a report.
 For example, if you set up a report to look at “today,” the data might change if the user accesses the URL the day after you send it.

 - The URLs never expire and can’t be revoked.
 However, since the link works only for someone who has access to your Looker instance and that data, sending a link should not cause a security concern.

-The easiest way to share a URL is to simply copy the URL from your browser and share it with another Looker user:
+The easiest way to share a URL is to simply copy it from your browser and then share it:

-Sometimes it is easier to share a shorter URL when you want to direct a colleague to your report.
-To do so, click the gear drop-down near the upper right of the page, select Share, then copy the Short URL:
+Sometimes it’s easier to share a shorter URL when you want to direct a colleague to your report.
+To do so, click the gear drop-down near the upper right of the page, select Share, and then copy the Short URL:

 The Share URLs window also provides the Expanded URL option.
-The expanded URL shows all of the details for the query, including fields and filters.
+An expanded URL shows all the details for the query, including fields and filters.
 This information can be useful for developers who want to modify a parameterized URL.
-This is often useful in a custom LookML field or external tool.
+This is often useful in a custom LookML field or an external tool.